-Crochet Zigzag Bag
+How To Crochet A Zigzag Bag

 Zigzag crochet bag from Zeens and Roger

-Colourful Crochet Bag
+Colourful Crochet Zigzag Bag

-A few years ago I made a colourful crochet zigzag bag using all of my yarny stash busting powers.
-My new bag used a chevron stitch and it immediately jumped out at me as a bag that other crocheting peeps would enjoy making too.
-However, I had made my bag out of acrylic yarn and I quickly learned that acrylic is not my favourite yarn for crochet bags.
+A few years ago, I made a colourful crochet zigzag bag using all of my yarny stash-busting powers.
+My new bag used a chevron stitch, and it immediately jumped out at me as a bag that other crocheting peeps would enjoy making too.
+However, I had made my bag out of acrylic yarn, and I quickly learned that acrylic is not my favourite yarn for crochet bags.

-The next photo is the original crochet zigzag bag and it has taken me three years to revisit and remake it in a more appropriate yarn: cotton.
+The next photo is the original crochet zigzag bag, and it has taken me three years to revisit and remake it in a more appropriate yarn: cotton.
 The colours are so pretty; the rainbow of different hues definitely had to stay.
-In fact, the design itself is very simple so I have only tweaked it slightly for the new iteration.
+In fact, the design itself is very simple, so I have only tweaked it slightly for the new iteration.

 crochet chevron bag

-Would you Like to Make a Zigzag Crochet Bag?!
+Would You Like To Make a Zigzag Crochet Bag?!

 Hopefully, you are stopping by to find out how to crochet your own colourful bag.
-Well, I am pleased to tell you that, you are very much in the right place.
+Well, I am pleased to tell you that you are very much in the right place.
 Welcome to zigzag town!

-There isn’t much of a story to tell with this design, I just wanted to use a stitch I’d found a long time ago when making a baby blanket for my youngest son.
+There isn’t much of a story to tell with this design.
+I just wanted to use a stitch I’d found a long time ago when making a baby blanket for my youngest son.
 I’ve just had a quick look, I wrote a blog post about my crazy chevron blanket here.
 It’s from a blanket pattern by Meet Me at Mike’s called the Zali Zigzag.

 This kind of colourful crochet was perfect as a “pick up and put down” project, something easy to work on, just a couple of rows at a time.
 Also, great for telly watching with a kitty at your feet.